 Want to know more?

-The BiH ESAP project will soon publish a report on gender equality, social equity and poverty in relation to the environment, where these issues are described and elaborated on further.
+The BiH ESAP project has published a report on gender equality, social equity and poverty in relation to the environment, where these issues are described and elaborated on further.
+Read the report HERE.

 We are also organizing an online event on the topic, taking place on 5 May 10.00-13.00 CEST.
 Read more and register: ESAP webinar – How can a social equity lens improve environmental policy?